 - Reduce page load time.
 Eliminate flashy ads that delay entry to your site.
 Search engine spiders (also known as bots) take into consideration the page’s size in kilobytes.
 Web pages that take a long time to load will discourage search engines and human viewers alike.
 The usual culprit is a picture or graphic that is larger than 20 kilobytes.

-Completion of these tasks is not the full SEO job, but will keep your company out of the Internet dead zone.
-You can contract an SEO specialist at this level for a couple of thousand dollars, or you can do the work in-house, if someone on your team has some basic tools and web maintenance skills.
+Completion of these tasks is not a full SEO job and will keep your company out of the Internet dead zone.
+You can contract an SEO specialist at this level for a couple of thousand dollars, or you can do the work in-house if someone on your team has some basic writing and web maintenance skills.
 SEO does not have to be a major expense.